-Arizona transfer applicants must have the respective minimum GPAs to be admitted to the professional programs in the following areas: Computer Science-2.50; Construction-2.25; Engineering-2.50; Speech and Hearing Science-2.50; and Technology-2.25.
+Arizona transfer applicants must have the respective minimum GPAs to be admitted to the professional programs in the following areas: computer science-2.50; construction-2.25; economics-2.50; engineering-2.50; and technology-2.25.
 Other academic units may have different GPA requirements to enroll in junior- or senior-level courses.

 Nonresident Applicants.
 A non-Arizona applicant for transfer admission must have a cumulative GPA of 2.50 or higher on a 4.00 = A scale in all work undertaken at previous institutions of higher learning.
-Applicants who have at least a 2.00 on a 4.00 = A scale and who believe that they have a strong academic record are considered on a case-by-case basis.
+Applicants who have at least a 2.00 on a 4.00 = A scale and who believe that they have a strong academic record are considered on a case-bycase basis.